 For example, owning life insurance is a great idea if there are others (spouses, children) who depend on you for their resources.
 A little premium can go a long way.
 To ignore to possibility of death can be downright irresponsible.

 Similarly, you might need a will.
-A will is a legal document that establishes what happens to your assets when you pass away.
+A will is a legal document that establishes what happens to your assets when you die.
 With all the saving you’re doing, you might have a lot of assets to disperse.
 Perhaps you’re giving something to your family, to your neighbor, or to the local food kitchen.
 A will establishes how that occurs.

 The data around death can be a little sobering.
 But again, my take on it is: it’s unavoidable!
 To quote the great Ellis ‘Red’ Redding from Stephen King’s Shawshank Redemption, “Either get busy living, or get busy dying.”
 The people in your life are wonderful, but finite.
 So, get busy living before it’s too late.